Sheikh Zayed Cricket Stadium

 One of my many sporting interests is that great game of cricket.
 First played in England it spread throughout the British Empire over the decades.
-None former British Empire citizens, are generally mystified by the game, the reason for which, I explain to them , is that you need around 200 years of history to really get it.
-(Thanks to the popularity in the Indian Sub Continent it is now one of the most watched sports globally).
+Those that are not former British Empire citizens, are generally mystified by the game, the reason for which, I explain to them , is that you need around 200 years of history playing it, to really understand it.
+(Thanks to the popularity in the Indian Sub Continent it is now one of the most watched sports globally though).

 So when planning a trip to Asia I happened to notice that England were playing Pakistan, in Abu Dhabi, (Pakistan currently play all there ‘home’ games in the Gulf States due to security risks in Pakistan).
 I excitedly therefore arranged a stopover in Abu Dhabi.